adamsitnik/performance/docs/regressions.md

 7. How can you verify that the loops have been aligned?
 8. Does the performance change if you enforce JIT to align the loops?

+Click on the details to verify your answers:

 <details>